 In 2005, Hallmark, in partnership with the Greater Kansas City Community Foundation, donated the entire collection to the Nelson-Atkins Museum of Art.
 The 6,500 photographic works by 900 artists represent a comprehensive overview of the entire history of the medium from 1839 to the present.
 Now Senior Curator of Photography at the Nelson-Atkins, Davis continues to direct the collection and related exhibitions at the museum’s Hallmark Photographic Collection Gallery.

-The Hallmark Art Collection has continued to grow under the leadership of Curator Joe Houston, who joined Hallmark in 2008.
-His acquisitions have ranged from early twentieth century abstract painting to recent new media works evoking the post-digital perspective.
+The Hallmark Art Collection continued to grow under the leadership of Curator Joe Houston, who worked at Hallmark from 2008-2018.
+His acquisitions ranged from early twentieth century abstract painting to recent new media works evoking the post-digital perspective.
 Now numbering more than 3,800 works by 1,200 artists working across all media, the Hallmark Art Collection adorns the company’s headquarters, manufacturing plants, distribution centers, offices and subsidiaries globally and is continually shared with the larger public through exhibitions and museum loans.